-Whilst the installation team are busy with the solar array, the electrician will set up the inverter and battery system (if we are installing batteries) and start making preparations to connect your solar system to the electrical supply to your home.
-At this point he will need to switch of the mains so that the final connection can be safely made.
+Whilst the installation team is busy with the solar array, the electrician will set up the inverter and battery system (if we are installing batteries) and start making preparations to connect your solar system to the electrical supply to your home.
+At this point, he will need to switch off the mains so that the final connection can be safely made.

 The electrician and installers will then make a number of checks to the system and when they are satisfied that everything has been installed correctly they will make the final connection to the electrical supply.
 The electrician will now switch the power supply back on and will test and commission the installation to ensure that your system is working correctly.